Soho House Istanbul.

 Sustainability.

 The approach across all Soho House properties is subtle rather than slogan-heavy.
-Istanbul’s restoration alone was an act of conservation, preserving architectural heritage instead of replacing it.
+Istanbul’s restoration alone was an act of conservation, preserving architectural heritage rather than replacing it.
 Drinking water arrives in glass bottles, bathroom products come in glass or refillable containers, and Grind’s compostable coffee pods replace the usual Nespresso.
 Soho House also participates in the FuturePlus programme, measuring and working to reduce its impact on community, heritage and ecological footprint.

 Service.